carlhenrikrolf/microtonOS/README.md

 - Modartt Pianoteq 8 STAGE
 - Surge XT

-Necessary KX Studio software is:
-- Cadence
-- Claudia

-For connectivity I use:
+Background programs include:
+- Qjackctl and a2jmidid (for routing MIDI and audio)
-- Blueman
+- Blueman (for MIDI bluetooth connectivity)
-- Sonobus
+- MTS-ESP (for tuning)

-The MTS-ESP shared object is necessary for tuning.

 ## Installation
 Burn the SD card with the Raspberry Pi OS.